-- Salary
+• Salary

 - Annual Bonus

-- Long-Term Awards (of which, a majority are performance-based)
+- Long-Term Awards

-- · Retirement and other Benefits
+- Retirement and other Benefits

 The compensation objectives for each Executive are more fully described in the following paragraphs.
-Actual compensation for the Executives for 2010 is reflected in the summary compensation table immediately following this section.

 Salary.
 Salary is provided with the objective of paying for the underlying role and responsibility associated with the Executive's position, which the Committee believes allows the Company to attract and retain qualified executives.
 The Executives' salaries are set at levels that the Committee believes are generally competitive with the compensation paid to officers in similar positions at other airlines.
-Salary adjustments are considered annually and influenced by growth of the Company's operations, individual performance, changes in responsibility, changes in cost of living and other factors.
+Salary adjustments are considered annually and influenced by growth of the Company's operations, individual performance, changes in responsibility, changes in cost of living, and other factors.
 The salaries of the Executives are set forth in the Summary Compensation Table set forth immediately following this section.

 Annual Bonus.
-In an effort to encourage achievement of the Company's objectives, the Company maintains an annual performance-based bonus plan for the Executives.
-The combination of salary and annual bonuses is intended to result in a cash compensation package for each Executive that falls within competitive market standards when the performance measures and personal goals are met.
-The purpose of the bonus plan is to reward the Executives with an annual cash bonus in an amount that correlates (i) in substantial part to the level of "Net Income" (as defined below) of the Company and its operating subsidiaries achieved for the year; and (ii) to a lesser degree, to the achievement of specific individual, subjective and qualitative goals during the year.
-The annual bonus objective for each named executive is 60% of salary based on Net Income targets, and 20% of salary based on achievement of individual goals.
+In an effort to encourage achievement of the Company's objectives an annual performance-based bonus plan is maintained for the Executives.
+The combination of salary and annual bonuses is intended to result in a cash compensation package for each Executive that falls within competitive market standards as determined by the Committee, based on its review and understanding of other regional and major air carrier executive compensation programs, when the performance measures and personal goals are met.
+The purpose of the bonus plan is to reward the Executives with an annual cash bonus in an amount that correlates (i) in part, to the level of net income of the Company or its operating subsidiaries achieved for the year; and (ii) in part, to the achievement of specific operational goals and individual quantitative and qualitative goals during the year.
+The 2011 annual bonus objective for Messrs.
+Atkin, Rich and Holt was 40% of salary based on net income targets established by the Committee and 40% of salary based on the achievement of specific operational and individual goals described below.
+Mr. Child's annual bonus objective was 60% of salary based on net income targets established by the Committee and 20% of salary based on the achievement of specific operational and individual goals.
+Mr. Kraupp's annual bonus objective was 30% of salary based on net income targets established by the Committee and 30% of salary based on the achievement of specific operational and individual goals.
+The differing percentages for the Executives are due to differing entity level responsibilities and the achievement of specific goals and objectives related to that entity.